nest/nest-simulator/doc/examples/csa_topology_example.rst

     cs = csa.cset(csa.random * (csa.gaussian(0.2, 0.5) * d), 10000.0, 1.0)

-We can now connect the populations using the ``CGConnect`` function.
+We can now connect the populations using the :py:func:`.CGConnect` function.
 It takes the IDs of pre- and postsynaptic neurons (`pop` and `pop2`), the connection set (`cs`) and a dictionary that map the parameters weight and delay to positions in the value set associated with the